MacacaGames/MacacaViewSystem/README.md

 <img src="./Img~/viewelementgroup_manual.png" width="400"/>

 ## ViewMarginFixer (Deprecated, only using in Custom Parent Mode)

+> This component is Deprecated, for most of the case you should use the RectTransform mode directly.

 ViewElement manage by the ViewSystem will be pooled if is not in use, that means the RectTransfrom's anchor stretch value may be wrong while it is taken out from pool. (cause by the Transfrom.SetParent(true);)

 ViewMarginFixer is a helper to solve this issue, which override the anchor stretch value base on the ViewElement life cycle.